 By Matthew Knight

-Wondering if you can get a free boiler?
-Find out whether you’re eligible for a boiler grant from the government or even a free boiler.
+Wondering whether you can get a free boiler?
+Find out whether you’re eligible for a boiler grant from the government, or even a free boiler.

-If your boiler breaks down and you need to fork out for a replacement, you might be able to cut costs by claiming a grant from the government or even a free boiler.
+If your boiler breaks down and you need to fork out for a replacement, you might be able to save money by claiming a grant towards the cost, or even a free boiler, from the government.

-Boiler grants, eco-schemes, rental schemes and even boilers that claim to pay you back in savings can all help you to avoid that initial cost.
-But not everyone is eligible for these schemes and sometimes choosing an option that takes care of the upfront cost can leave you out of pocket in the long run.
+Boiler grants, eco-schemes, rental schemes and even boilers that claim to pay you back in savings can all help you to avoid that initial outlay.
+But not everyone is eligible for these schemes and, sometimes, choosing an option that takes care of the upfront cost can leave you out of pocket in the long run.

 Here, we take a detailed look at the various options to help you decide which is best for you and your budget.

 Whatever you decide, make sure you get the best and most reliable boiler for your home – don’t forget to check out our expert boiler reviews.

 Grants for free boilers and subsidised boilers

 Under the government’s Energy Companies Obligation (ECO) scheme, some homeowners and private tenants can get their old, inefficient boilers replaced completely free of charge or have the cost of a replacement heavily subsidised.